 Specific Guidance

-For the inspection of this requirement, the inspector(s) should verify that the licensee has designed and is implementing a physical protection program that uses the characteristics of the design basis threat as a basis to develop their protective strategy that provides a defense in depth approach in the protection against radiological sabotage.
+For the inspection of this requirement, the inspector(s) should verify that the licensee has designed and is implementing, or is prepared to implement, a physical protection program that uses the characteristics of the design basis threat as a basis to develop their protective strategy that provides a defense in depth approach in the protection against radiological sabotage.

 Verify that the licensee has established a management system that provides oversight of the onsite physical protection program.
 (10 CFR 73.55(d)(2)(i) and Security Plan)